 The rest of us think LeBron and Steph and the Greek Freak and Harden are great players.
 Austin has never been an All-Star, never averaged 20 points a game, has never been consistent.
 This is the best year of his career playing on a team with above average players, which he is.
 He is shooting 41.8%, nothing to write home about.
 But his three ball is wet at 40%, he’s averaging a career high in assists at 3.6 and a career high 15.8 points.
 His offensive rating is a banal 105 and his defensive rating is awful, 112.

-Rivers is a better than average perimeter defender.
-His lateral quickness is good, he plays hard on the defensive end and with intensity.
+His lateral quickness is good.
+He plays with intensity and often looks angry.
 His offense is the problem.
-He shot 27% on mid range shots, 30% on long two’s and 29% from three.
-He can attack the rim and finish using his quickness but that’s the sum total of his game after three NBA seasons.
-He’s never averaged more than 7 points a game, played more than 23 minutes, or made 41% of his shots.
-He’s been blah for much of his career, despite his imaginary thinking that he’s better than the best the NBA has to offer in USA Basketball.
+He shoots 22% on mid range shots, 20% on long two’s.
+He can attack the rim and finish using his quickness and drain threes but that’s the sum total of his game after six NBA seasons.
+He’s been blah for much of his career until this season, despite his imaginary thinking that he’s better than the best the NBA has to offer in USA Basketball.

 Rivers is a role player, a decent shot maker, the coach’s son, a Dukie who has yet to establish himself as anything other than a role player on a team of role players.
 He can play.
 But he’s not a special player.

 In a Rivers backtrack on Twitter in the summer of 2015 he said, “Didn’t really mean it that way…I worded it wrong..it was me just being competitive and wanting to be out there…”

 He words a lot of things wrong and then people get offended and then he gets mad that they are offended.
 His emotional maturity is a work in progress just as his game is starting to take off.
 He has a habit of elevating himself by putting other people down.